liaoliao666/usequery/docs/installation.md

 $ yarn add vu-query
 ```

-Vu Query is compatible with React v16.8+ and works with ReactDOM and React Native.

 > Wanna give it a spin before you download?
 Try out the [simple](/docs/examples/simple) or [custom-composable](/docs/examples/custom-composable) examples!